-&lt;sup>3 Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and amending Regulation (EU) No 648/2012 (OJ L 176, 27.6.2013, p.1).
+3 Regulation (EU) No 575/2013 of the European Parliament and of the Council, of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (OJ L 176, 27.6.2013, p.1) in the currently applicable version.

-&lt;sup>4 European Banking Authority, Final report on Joint Guidelines on the prudential assessment of acquisitions and increases of qualifying holdings in the financial sector (JC/GL/2016/01), Frankfurt, December 2016.
+4 European Banking Authority, Final report on Joint Guidelines on the prudential assessment of acquisitions and Increases of qualifying holdings in the financial sector (JC/GL/2016/01), Frankfurt, December 2016.

-Framework for the assessment of acquisitions and increases of qualifying holdings in credit institutions in the SSM

-In this document, the term "proposed acquirer" refers to any natural or legal person that has made the decision to directly or indirectly acquire or increase a qualifying holding.
+2 Framework for the assessment of acquisitions and increases of qualifying holdings in credit institutions by the SSM to directly or indirectly acquire or increase a qualifying holding.

+In this document, the term

+"proposed acquirer" refers to any